 - Demo Workspace with data from various Solutions such as Security and Audit, Update Management, Upgrade Analytics, Configuration Change, WireData, Performance and many more.

 Update!
-November 2020: Ido from the Microsoft Azure Log Analytics team contacted me and told me that the above demo portals are about to be retired, Going forward, please use the following links to get to the Demo environments:
+November 2020: Ido from the Microsoft Azure Log Analytics team contacted me and told me that the previous demo portals are about to be retired, therefore I have updated the links above. (thanks Ido to bring this up)

 Or while going through the tutorial, when selecting “Run Query”.